 FK ONE

 Most apprentices start their tattooing career with whatever machine their mentor hands down to them.
 Often times it is a heavy, legacy equipment that bears no resemblance to the pen-style machines defining the current industry.
 The FK ONE was a deliberate move to establish a relationship with artists at the very beginning of their careers, before they formed loyalties elsewhere.
 It brought FK Irons' standard of manufacturing to an accessible price point without designing something that felt like a lesser machine: pen-style form factor, drop-in rechargeable battery, click-ratchet needle depth adjustment, and a color LED voltage indicator that gives a first-time artist immediate, readable feedback without a screen to interpret.
+The product is currently in production and is for sale on FK Irons' website here.

 Role: Industrial Design, Design Strategy, Market Research, Design for Manufacturing, & Product Visualization.